chuang76/website-hugo/content/posts/nebula_p1.md

 Alternatively, look at the find man page.

 To access this level, log in as level00 with the password of level00.

-Source code
-There is no source code available for this level
 ```

 According to the hint, we need to find a program which can run as the "flag00".
 Basically, "find" is used to search for files in a directory hierarchy.
 Unix systems also provide the flag `-perm` to find the file based on its permission.